KirilTan/Masters-Degree-Business-Analytics/Semester-II/Data-Dimensionality-Reduction-Models/theory/Topic1_PCA.md

 - PCA is the best **linear** compression (least-squares sense)
 - PCA gives the best **rank-k linear approximation** (least-squares) of the centered data

-This “autoencoder-like” viewpoint is common in modern ML thinking:
+This is the “linear autoencoder” intuition:
-- a linear encoder/decoder with squared loss becomes equivalent to PCA
+- a linear encoder/decoder trained with squared error becomes equivalent to PCA

 ---